| | | | | | | |

 Breakfast Enchiladas

-My daughter and husband both requested Mexican food for Friday night’s dinner so I made up a batch of refried beans, shredded beef, and enchilada sauce then made enchiladas.
-They were delicious and we all loved them.
-Today, I remembered that I once ordered an enchilada from a restaurant several years ago, that was served with an over-easy egg on top… it was love at first bite!
-I decided to surprise my husband today with shredded beef and bean enchiladas topped with an egg and fresh avocado.
-I used up the leftover ingredients from Friday night’s dinner and he was thrilled.
-He said that the egg & egg yolk mixed with the spicy sauce, beef, beans, and avocado was great and most definitely blog-worthy.
-If you love enchiladas and eggs this recipe is a must-try – trust me!
+My daughter and husband requested Mexican food for Friday night’s dinner so I made a batch of refried beans, shredded beef, and enchilada sauce so I made some beef enchiladas.
+Today, I surprised my husband and made this easy breakfast enchiladas recipe with shredded beef and bean enchiladas topped with a yolky egg and fresh avocado.
+If you love enchiladas and eggs this recipe is a must-try!

 Breakfast Enchiladas